This guide was for an older build of Windows 10 and is now obsolete. For the latest build see Windows OEM FAQs and Downloads.

 Accept the license agreement:

-Windows 10 assumes all English Windows 7 installs are English US, you may get this error message if you opt to Upgrade to English UK.
+Windows 10 assumes all English Windows 7 installs are English (U.S.) so you may get this error message if you opt to Upgrade to English UK.
 Select OK:

 Here you can decide what to keep.
-Since you haven’t followed my guide for A Clean Install I’ll assume you want to keep your personal files and apps so just select Install:
+I'll keep my personal files and apps so I'll just select Install:

-Windows 10 RS1 will now install and your computer will restart three times:
+Windows 10 will now install and your computer will restart three times:

 You will be prompted to select your user account and login:

-You will enter the last few screens of the Windows 10 RS1 install:
+You will enter the last few screens of the Windows 10 install:

-Right click the start button and select system:
+Right click the start button and select settings